 09 Sep Act One: Stress Testing Scenarios — It’s Stressful Living With A Black Swan

-By Harry Chopra, Chief Client Officer, AxiomSL
+By Harry Chopra, Advisor, AxiomSL

 Since we were feeling that there was not enough stress in our lives already, we decided to consider how a financial institution’s balance sheet and other measures of financial position or business condition will continue to be stressed in a post-COVID-19 world.
 This naturally leads us to consider the need for stress testing processes and technologies that can be leveraged to prepare for black swan events — like an unprecedented global pandemic — and other systemic or idiosyncratic disruptive forces to liquidity management.
 In effect, we should be prepared to handle swans of all shapes and sizes and in multiple shades of black, white, and gray.
 Thus, we propose a series of ideas that should be considered by financial institutions as they seek to build industrial-grade stress testing processes.

 Natural Adaptation — Connecting Daily Deposit And Loan Activities To High Quality Liquid Assets (HQLA)

 While many institutions are adept at calculating liquidity coverage ratios (LCR) and net stable funding ratios (NSFR) — given the frequency with which regulators require them — for dynamic liquidity monitoring in times of stress, a comprehensive perspective is required.
 Assessing daily changes in the trifecta of inflows, outflows and HQLA within an organization is critical.
 For example, COVID-19 has led to massive drawdowns on retail savings.
 This has taught us that not having automated connectivity between daily deposit activity and cashflow, impacts an organization’s ability to accurately create liquidity stress testing scenarios.